Bealby/grandpas-pocket-watch-shop/README.md

 # Grandpa's Pocket Watch Shop

+---

 Pocket Watches can be traced back to the late 15th century in Italy, with manufacture spreading throughout the rest of Europe in the early part of the 16th century.
 They were the most common type of watch until around 1914 when wrist watches started to come into fashion.

 Although their professional usage in the modern environment has come to an end they still hold a lot of value and attraction for enthusiasts who enjoy both the pleasure of owning a pocket watch and fixing and refurbishing one.

-Although a niche market the value of pocket watches, parts and tools can be highly sought after and highly valued.
+Although a niche market the value of **pocket watches**, **parts** and **tools** can be highly sought after and highly valued.

-The aim of this Website is to provide an outlet for 'Pocket Watches', 'Parts' and 'Tools'.
-To fill the gap in the market of a modern e-commerce Website that paves the way for a smooth, easy and friendly place for consumers to search, view and purchase
+The aim of this Website is to provide an outlet for **Pocket Watches**, **Parts** and **Tools**.
+To fill the gap in the market of a modern e-commerce Website that paves the way for a smooth, easy and friendly place; forconsumers to search, view and purchase **Pocket Watches**, **Parts** and **Tools**.
-Pocket Watches, Parts and Tools.

----

 ## UX